 What is the minimum age to volunteer?

 18 years old for the adult program.
-14-17 year olds may volunteer during the summer months as part of the Summer Student Program.
+14-17 year olds may volunteer during the summer months as part of the Summer Teen Volunteer Program.
 You may apply in March for the following summer.
 Details will be posted in January.

 What is the required commitment to volunteer?